skylerhogan/bookbase/README.md

 5) Memorable quotes and ideas can also be added to each book.

 ### Technologies 💻
-- Java 8
+- Java 16
-- Thymeleaf
+- Thymeleaf (Front-end Java framework)
-- MySQL
+- MySQL (Database for holding user and book data)
 - Hibernate
 - Spring Framework (Gradle)
-- Google Books API
+- Google Books API (Used to add new books to users' libraries)
+- NYT API (For populating dynamic book carousel of current best-sellers)
+- HTML/CSS (Building and styling pages)
-- CSS
+- Bootstrap (UI/UX)

 ### What We'll Have to Learn 💡
 1) How to integrate Google Books API